a-r-r-o-w/cogvideox-factory/README.md

 - [ ] vLLM-powered captioning script
 - [x] Multi-resolution/frame support in `prepare_dataset.py`
 - [ ] Analyzing traces for potential speedups and removing as many syncs as possible
-- [ ] Support for QLoRA (priority), and other types of high usage LoRAs methods
 - [x] Test scripts with memory-efficient optimizer from bitsandbytes
 - [x] Test scripts with CPUOffloadOptimizer, etc.
 - [ ] Test scripts with torchao quantization, and low bit memory optimizers (Currently errors with AdamW (8/4-bit torchao))